prenit-wankhede/cab-service/README.md

 			perform: updates the ongoing requests as complete 5 min after request is picked by a driver and marks requests status as complete

-	* We have used 'sidekiq' gem for background job processing and redis for cache and in memory database.
+    * We have used 'sidekiq' gem for background job processing and redis for cache and in memory database

 * List of HTML APIs